cloudemprise/cfn-ovpn-cli/README.md

 ### rsyslog

-For improved parsing and assisted analysis, **cfn-ovpn-cli** configures custom log-streams for the linux kernel packet filter (`iptables`) as well the for both the VPN daemon protocol activities.
+For improved parsing and assisted analysis, **cfn-ovpn-cli** configures custom log-streams for the Linux kernel packet filter (`iptables`) as well the for both the VPN daemon protocol activities.
 These are diverted to a separate log facility for forwarding to _Amazon Cloudwatch Logs_.

 **********

 ## Error Handling

 Talk about health-checks etc.
-Health checks are done via the load  balancer and unfortunately I had to install a webserver in order to do health checks.
+Health checks are done via the load  balancer and unfortunately I had to install a web-server in order to do health checks.
 Because vpn port ignores unmatch HMACs is it possible to install cert on load balancer so that health can be determined from the actual vpn app itself?

 **********